‘Empire’ Recap: Team Cookie Tries To Take Down Giuliana & [Spoiler] Is Killed

 Welcome to the Leviticus Las Vegas opening!
 Giuliana and Lucious are running the show and getting really close with Charlotte.
 Where the heck is Cookie?
 Why is she not a part of this?
 Cookie shows up with Carol and Candace in tow looking all kinds of fierce.
 She causes a scene at the casino, attracting the attention of Lucious and Giuliana.
 They have Cookie thrown out!

 Flashing back to two weeks earlier, Lucious is beginning to choose Giuliana over his family every which way.
 Even though Hakeem needs him during his crisis with Bella, Lucious really wants that gaming license.
 Giuliana is also wielding her power now more than ever.
-She tells Lucious that he doesn’t trust Thirsty, so Lucious fires him!
+She tells Lucious that she doesn’t trust Thirsty, so Lucious fires him!
 WTF?!
 Thirsty is the best.

 Lucious hires a new PR guy who wants Jamal and Cookie to hold off releasing When Cookie Met Lucious because of Inferno.
 Lucious doesn’t want the two albums competing against each other.
 This doesn’t sit well with Cookie and Jamal, especially when Cookie finds out that Giuliana recommended this PR guy.
 Well, things just get worse.
 Lucious reveals to Cookie that she’s banned from the club in Vegas!